 The Tsara Camp lies in the Tsaranoro Valley with the Tsaranoro Mountain (800m) on one side and the giant mountain chains of Andringitra National Park on the other side.
 The camp offers perfect comfort in completely secluded settings.

 Andringitra National Park is located in south-central Madagascar and has been managed by WWF since 1993.
 It was declared a national park in 1999.
-Over an area of 31160 hectares, it is characterised by mountains, including Pic Boby, which at 2658m is Madagascar’s highest accessible peak, considered by rock climbers to be one of the most challenging in the world.
+Over an area of 31160 hectares, it is characterized by mountains, including Pic Boby, which at 2658m is Madagascar’s highest accessible peak, considered by rock climbers to be one of the most challenging in the world.

 The park is subdivided into three ecosystems: low altitude rainforest, montane forest and high altitude vegetation.
 Andringitra National Park is an important central link in the longest unbroken chain of rainforest remaining in Madagascar.
 It stretches 180km from Ranomafana National Park in the north connecting to Peak Ivohibe in the south.